Klein-Maskit combination theorem for Anosov subgroups: Free products: Discreteness

 \begin{proof} In the free product $\G_A * \G_B$, pick any nontrivial element $\g$.

-Suppose that the initial letter of $\g$ is in $\G_A$ and the terminal letter of $\g$ is in $\G_B$ (see \autoref{sec:reduced} for these definitions).
+Suppose that the rightmost letter of the reduced form of $\g$ is in $\G_A$ and the leftmost letter of the reduced form of $\g$ is in $\G_B$ (see \Cref{sec:reduced}).
 Then, $\phi(\g) A \subset \Int A$.
 Hence, $\phi(\g) \ne 1 \in G$.
-Similarly if the initial/terminal letters of $\g$ are both in $\G_A$, then $\phi(\g) B \subset \Int A$.
+Similarly if the rightmost/leftmost letters of the reduced form of $\g$ are both in $\G_A$, then $\phi(\g) B \subset \Int A$.
 Hence, $\phi(\g) \ne 1 \in G$ as well.
-The verification of the non-triviality of $\phi(\g)$ in the other two possibilities on the location of initial/terminal letters in the reduced expression of $\g$ is similar; we leave the details to the reader. \end{proof}
+The verification of the non-triviality of $\phi(\g)$ in the other two possibilities on the location of rightmost/leftmost letters in the reduced form of $\g$ is similar; we leave the details to the reader. \end{proof}

 In what follows, we reserve the notation $\G$ to denote the subgroup of $G$ generated by $\G_A$ and $\G_B$,